Merge requests

 5. Fill out the fields in the new issue, and select Create issue.

-All threads are marked as resolved, and a link is added from the merge request to the newly created issue.
+GitLab marks all threads as resolved, and adds a link from the merge request to the newly created issue.

 Move one unresolved thread in a merge request to an issue